Q: What is a giving circle?

 A: That is entirely up to you.
 Your involvement can range from as little as sending your annual donation and casting your vote….to serving as an officer or a committee member.
 Meetings are held four times per year – March, April, September and December.
 Education opportunities are also scheduled throughout the year.
 For those who wish to be more involved, HTH members can serve on various committees such as Guiding Circle, Grants, Communication and Program Committees.

 A: There are four meetings per year, with voting taking place at the March Meeting.
-If you are not able to attend the meeting, especially for our “snow birds” who winter in Florida, your ballot will be mailed to you immediately following the March meeting.
+If you are not able to attend the meeting, especially for our “snow birds” who winter in Florida, your ballot will be sent to you immediately following the March meeting.

 A: Contact The Community Foundation at (419) 425-1100.
 You can also view our membership brochure and application.